Hardening Networking

 These recommended steps help protect your privacy and security while maintaining usability and minimizing system interruptions.
 They catch common threats like network eavesdropping, password reuse, fingerprinting, and data leakage, providing a solid foundation to build on.

 ❗ NOTE: Firefox does lack some security features available in Chrome and sandbox escapes in Linux are relatively easy.
-People such as madaidan say to never use Linux or Firefox period when you're worried about security and privacy.
-I personally don't care how good Chrome's security features are when Google itself is an adds company.
-It's also scary how much you actually have to turn off to make it somewhat secure and private.
-Chrome also just paid a huge settlement for selling peoples information that had already opted out.
+People such as madaidan say to never use Linux or Firefox period when you’re worried about security and privacy.
+I’m not personally going to jump to proprietary software with known backdoors in a misguided attempt at increasing security/privacy.

 This GrapheneOS article, breaks down why they use Chromium-based browsers and specifically mentions that it’s not recommended to use Firefox, especially on Linux because of the weak sandboxing.